-Including and absent factors such as COVID-19, the Bank's exposure to credit risk varies across its suite of mortgage lending portfolios.
-Historically, the majority of the Bank's revenue was earned from the placement, servicing and securitization of prime insurable mortgages.
+Historically, the Bank's revenue was earned from the placement, servicing, and securitization of prime insurable mortgages.
 Most of the mortgages underwritten by the Bank were sold to institutional investors and were insured or insurable against default by CMHC and other government backed private insurers.
-This made the associated residual credit risk to the Bank immaterial.
+This made the associated residual credit risk to the Bank minimal.

 Beginning in Q2 2018 the Bank also originated prime uninsurable mortgages intended for sale to investors.
-Prime uninsurable mortgages are mortgages that approximate the credit quality criteria of prime insurable mortgages and are compliant with OSFI's Guideline B-20 Residential Mortgage Underwriting Practices and Procedures ("Guideline B-20"), but do not qualify for mortgage insurance due to one or more criteria.
-The Bank bears credit risk for any loans it may have to reacquire from investors if such loans are deemed by the investor at a later date to be ineligible.
-To date the volume of returned loans has been minimal.
+Prime uninsurable mortgages are mortgages that approximate the credit quality of prime insurable mortgages and are compliant with OSFI's Guideline B-20 Residential Mortgage Underwriting Practices and Procedures ("Guideline B-20"), but do not qualify for mortgage insurance due to one or more criteria.
+The Bank bears the credit risk for any loans it may have to reacquire from investors if such loans are later determined to be ineligible.
+As of the end of the current quarter, no loans had been returned to the Bank in 2020.

-Since Q4 2019, following the Bank's acquisition by RFA, the Bank has largely ceased selling prime insurable and uninsurable mortgages to investors.
-The Bank's mortgage sale activity has therefore primarily been the securitization and sale of NHA MBS mortgage loans, as described below.

-In Q3 2017, the Bank diversified its insured mortgage business by securitizing and selling, through the CMB program, 10-year insured NHA MBS mortgage loans on multi-unit residential properties.
-The underlying mortgage loans are closed to prepayment risk, and the Bank enters into third party arrangements to manage its seller swaps, thereby mitigating its interest rate risk.
-As a result, the Bank transfers control over the mortgage loans, and does not retain any significant risks and rewards associated with them.
-They are recognized on the Bank's balance sheet only to the extent of the Bank's continuing involvement in the mortgages, which is limited to a retained interest and the obligations and rights associated with servicing the mortgages.
-With respect to credit risk, the Bank would be obligated to fund any deficiency in any interest owing to CMB investors in the event that a loan became delinquent during the term of the loan, and to fund the balloon outstanding balance at maturity.
-However, as the loans under this program are insured, any funding by the Bank should be recoverable through an insurance claim, making the residual credit risk to the Bank very low.
+Since the RFA acquisition in Q4 2019, the Bank has largely ceased selling prime insurable and uninsurable mortgages to investors.
+As such, the Bank's sale activity has been primarily limited to the securitization of 10-year insured multi-unit residential mortgages in the National Housing Act Mortgage-Backed Securities ("NHA MBS") program and sale of NHA MBS pools into the Canada Mortgage Bond ("CMB") programThe underlying mortgage loans are closed to prepayment risk, and the Bank enters into third party arrangements to manage its seller swaps, thereby mitigating its interest rate risk.
+As a result, the Bank transfers control over the mortgage loans, and does not retain any significant risks and rewards associated with ownership.
+They are recognized on the Bank's balance sheet only to the extent of the Bank's continuing involvement in the mortgages.
+With respect to credit risk, the Bank is obligated to make a timely payment guarantee for amounts owing to CMB investors in the event a loan becomes delinquent.
+However, as the loans under this program are insured, any funding by the Bank would be recoverable through an insurance claim leaving the residual credit risk to the Bank very low.